 Vanishing Tattoo Home

-Based on over ten million tattoo design & symbol searches.
+Based on millions of tattoo design & symbol searches.

-The Top Ten Tattoo Designs of 2006 (with a couple of ties thrown in)
+The Top Ten Tattoo Designs (with a couple of ties thrown in)

-Of particular interest in 2006 within the tribal tattoo design
+Of particular interest within the tribal tattoo design

 genre was the incredible interest shown in Maori and Haida tattoo